Using SQL Monitor for the first time

 To change the time ranges you are comparing, use the Compare with drop-down menu, date/time pickers and paging buttons:

 - Identify PerfMon, SQL Server or operating system metrics that you'd like to see on the Analysis tab, and create custom metrics for them.
 You can also add a custom alert to a custom metric.
-See Creating custom metrics and alerts.
-If you don't want to create your own custom metric from scratch, try Using the SQL Monitor metrics website.
+See: Adding custom metrics and alerts.
+If you don't want to create your own custom metric from scratch, try: Using the SQL Monitor metrics website.

 - When your evaluation period expires, go to the Licensing page (Configuration > Licensing) to enter your serial numbers and choose which servers you want to license.